 International Bar and Beverage Trade Show

 The Bar Convent started as a small industry meeting in Berlin and quickly became the leading international bar & beverage trade show.
-The show is now expanding to Brooklyn, NY in June 2018.
+The show is now expanding to Brooklyn, NY in it’s second year there.
 Bar Convent Brooklyn is a platform for premium brands, decision makers, and influencers across the globe to network, share knowledge, explore the newest trends and products, and generate potential business opportunities.

 Much beloved by America’s early settlers, AppleJack is now enjoying resurgence in popularity, both as a beverage and as a cooking ingredient, which imparts a tantalizing and unique flavor to a variety of dishes.
 Only carefully selected, whole, tree-ripened apples can be used in the making of Laird's Applejack.
 Many varieties of apples are used, including Jonathans, Winesaps, Staymans, Pippins, and Delicious apples.
 Applejack is made at the peak of the apple harvest, in early September to mid-November.
 This insures the quality and sweetness of the apples are at their peak.